synsense/sinabs/docs/source/advanced_concepts.rst

 Attributes of interest
 ----------------------

-Knowing the mapping of the various layers of the model to the layers of the chip is extremely crucial.
+Know that the mapping of the various layers of the model to the layers of the chip is crucial.
 `DynapcnnCompatibleNetwork.chip_layers_ordering` is a list of chip layer indices where a model was mapped.
 This is useful when generating or interpreting events from `samna`, where the `layer` attribute refers to the layer on the chip.